 While many hemorrhoid cases can be managed at home, recurring hemorrhoids that persist or cause severe discomfort should be evaluated by a doctor.
 Seek medical attention if:

-• Home remedies and over-the-counter treatments aren’t effective
+- Home remedies and over-the-counter treatments are not effective

-• You experience hemorrhoids that protrude or prolapse frequently
+- You experience hemorrhoids that protude or prolapse frequently

 Recurring hemorrhoids can be a persistent issue, but with the right combination of lifestyle changes, home remedies, and medical treatments, they can be managed effectively.
 By focusing on prevention—through diet, exercise, and healthy bowel habits—you can significantly reduce the likelihood of hemorrhoids coming back.